cloudfoundry/cf-java-client/README.md

 **IMPORTANT**
 Integration tests should be run against an empty Cloud Foundry instance.
 The integration tests are destructive, nearly everything on an instance given the chance.

 The integration tests require a running instance of Cloud Foundry to test against.
-We recommend using [MicroPCF][i] to start a local instance to test with.
+We recommend using [PCF Dev][i] to start a local instance to test with.
 To configure the integration tests with the appropriate connection information use the following environment variables:

 Name | Description
 ---- | -----------
 `TEST_HOST` | The host of Cloud Foundry instance.
-Typically something like `api.local.micropcf.io`.
+Typically something like `api.local.pcfdev.io`.
 `TEST_PASSWORD` | The test user's password
 `TEST_PROTECTED_DOMAIN` | A domain that will not be cleaned up `TEST_PROTECTED_ORGANIZATION` | An organization who's contents will not be cleaned up `TEST_SKIPSSLVALIDATION` | Whether to skip SSL validation when connecting to the Cloud Foundry instance.
-Typically `true` when connecting to a MicroPCF instance.
+Typically `true` when connecting to a PCF Dev instance.
 `TEST_USERNAME` | The test user's username

 ## Contributing